totovr/SimpleOpenNI/README.md

 * Repository for Processing V3.3.6:

   [SimpleOpenni for Processing 3](https://github.com/totovr/SimpleOpenni/tree/Processing_3.3.6).

+> The library has compatibility with Processing V3.3.7

 Once you have downloaded the library unzip it and follow the next steps: